How to Use Divorce Buyout and Home Value Calculators

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-Deciding what to do with your home during a divorce can feel overwhelming.
-You’re not just dividing property; you’re also untangling memories and financial commitments.
-Two tools that can provide first-step insights are a divorce buyout calculator and a home value estimator.
+Deciding what to do with your home during a divorce can tug on your heart and your wallet.
+You’re not just dividing real estate; you’re also untangling memories and financial commitments.
+To help navigate these tough decisions, you can use two tools that can provide first-step insights: a divorce buyout calculator and a home value estimator.

 This guide will explain how to use these calculators to make informed decisions about your shared home.
 We’ll also provide a list of these and other free online tools that can help you plan your next move.